fanbyprinciple/Machine-Learning-For-Cyber-Security/readme.md

 automatically execute the exploit to other internal servers as well.

 Learning: DeepExploit is a reinforcement learning system, akin to AlphaGo.

+The model utilizes the Asynchronous Actor-Critic Agents (A3C) algorithm, released by Google's DeepMind group a few years back, famous for outperforming the deep Q-network (DQN) approach.
+Next, we test our model (step 12) and print out the results of its analysis in a report (step 13).
+As you can see from the long report, a large number of vulnerabilities were found by DeepExploit.
+Speaking from a high level, the application of reinforcement learning to penetration testing suggests that extremely efficient automated penetration testing is on the horizon.

 ## Web server vulnerability scanner using machine learning (GyoiThon)